-PRE-AWARD: It is vital that the PI connects ORSP with the subaward institution immediately when known as additional documentation is required and some institutions require proposal documents to be finalized 10-14 business days before the deadline.
+PRE-AWARD: It is vital that the PI connects ORSP with the subaward institution as soon as the subaward entity is identified as additional documentation is required and some institutions require proposal documents to be finalized 10-14 business days before the deadline.
 In addition to sponsor-required documents, ORSP collects a subrecipient commitment form, scope of work, and letter of intent from the subawardee to assess any potential risks to the institution.
-This speeds up the subaward process for funded projects.
+This speeds up the subaward negotiation process for funded projects.

-POST-AWARD: UT Fiscal Policy FI0230 governs the process for subawards at the post-award stage.
+POST-AWARD: UT Fiscal Policy F10230 governs the process for subawards at the post-award stage.
 ORSP develops and negotiates all subawards.
 Only the Vice Chancellor for Research is authorized to approve and sign contracts for sponsored projects.
 It is the PI's responsibility to monitor subaward spending and milestone achievement.
 A checklist and list of contacts is available on ORSP's webpage.